michaelcourcy/kasten-mongodb-enterprise/readme.md

 ## Understand what the blueprint is doing

-For people that are not used to bluerprint it's always good to see how we can do this within a script.
+For people that are not used to blueprint it's always good to see how we can do this within a script.
 The kasten blueprint and blueprint binding will integrate all those operations in a single backup workflow.
 But by reading the script you get an idea of the workflow.